S e e w a l d' s A r t G a l l e r y

 You will make more dynamic, award winning images if you pick up on all that Michael will share this day.
 We will work a lot more with the technical aspects along with furthering of our compositional skills.

-We will learn most of the following, depending on how the class is being directed by those in it: how lenses work; how light meters 'really work', (and why they should be called 'gray meters' instead of light meters); how depth of field works, and how to use it in varying ways; what filters do for both color and black and white films, and which ones, if any, are essential.
-We will take all the new tools of composition learned from Day I and put them to actual use.
+We will learn most, if not all, of the following: how lenses work; how light meters 'really work', (and why they should be called 'gray meters' instead of light meters); how depth of field works, and how to use it in varying ways; what filters do for both color and black and white films, and which ones, if any, are essential.

 "The outdoor class gives the student real-time feedback and the opportunity to practice getting it right, sometimes using Michael's setup as an example. ...Practical advice about equipment and lighting."